 Click on the headings to show/hide sections of content.
 Hidden information will not be printed.
 Hide all sections

-Apply for entry through UAC, register and sit the Undergraduate Medicine and Health Sciences Admissions Test (UMAT), apply directly to the University of Newcastle/University of New England (either rural or standard) and for those invited, attend a Multiple Skills Assessment (MSA) and psychometric test (known as Personal Qualities Assessment (PQA)).
+Apply for entry through UAC, register and sit the University Clinical Aptitude Test (UCAT ANZ), apply directly to the University of Newcastle/University of New England (either rural or standard) and for those invited, attend a Multiple Skills Assessment (MSA) and psychometric test (known as Personal Qualities Assessment (PQA)).

-Entry is based on Selection Rank or equivalent previous Year 12 studies or Higher education qualifications or overseas qualifications considered equivalent to Australian qualifications; and results of UMAT, MSA and PQA.
+Entry is based on Selection Rank or equivalent previous Year 12 studies or Higher education qualifications or overseas qualifications considered equivalent to Australian qualifications; and results of UCAT ANZ, MSA and PQA.

 Non school leavers and previous Australian Year 12 students:

-Apply for entry through UAC, register and sit the Undergraduate Medicine and Health Sciences Admissions Test (UMAT), apply directly to the University of Newcastle/University of New England (either rural or standard) and attend if invited, a Multiple Skills Assessment (MSA) and psychometric test (known as Personal Qualities Assessment (PQA)).
+Apply for entry through UAC, register and sit the University Clinical Aptitude Test (UCAT ANZ), apply directly to the University of Newcastle/University of New England (either rural or standard) and attend if invited, a Multiple Skills Assessment (MSA) and psychometric test (known as Personal Qualities Assessment (PQA)).
 Entry is based on:

 - previous Year 12 studies or Higher education qualifications or overseas qualifications considered equivalent to Australian qualifications.